6 min read

 Erica and Charlie Mae counting bakeapples along a transect.

-1. Time-lapse cameras: we have a set of (mostly) weather-proof cameras that we train on freshly opened flowers.
+1. Time-lapse cameras: we have a set of (mostly) weather-proof cameras that we focus on freshly opened flowers.
 They are set to take a photo every 10 minutes during the flowering season, and then every hour until the fruit ripens.
 This gives us more information about the timing of flowering, and how long it takes for a berry to ripen.

 One of our weatherized timelapse cameras, pointed at a bakeapple flower (just above the left side of the camera).

 1. Temperature loggers: at each of our transects we have air and soil temperature loggers.
 We’ll use the data from these instruments to better understand how temperature influences when the flowers emerge, how long it takes to produce a fruit, and how extreme heat and cold impact the plants.
 At least, that’s what we’re planning to do.
 We’ve had some challenges with this equipment.
-The foxes on the southard islands take great delight in digging them up and chewing them to pieces!
+The foxes take great delight in digging them up and chewing them to pieces!

 Temperature loggers.
 Left: An air temperature logger.
 We’ve started replacing this older model with a new version that doesn’t have exposed wires.
 The foxes love to chew on those wires!
 Right: a soil logger.
 These instruments are buried 6 inches under ground, marked with flagging tape.
 The flagging tape is very interesting to foxes, though, so we’ve stopped using it.